-Principles and practice of social science research methods.
+An introduction to the principles and practice of social science research.

 The aims of this module are to equip students with an understanding of the importance of empirical research to the social sciences.
-It will provide students with the skills and capabilities to identify and use appropriate data collection tools, apply analysis techniques to data generated and reflect upon their meaning, relevance and ethical implications.
+It will provide students with the skills and capabilities to identify and use appropriate data collection tools, apply analysis techniques to data generated, and reflect upon the ethical implications of research practice.
 In acquiring these skills and capabilities, students will be well-placed to engage with and carry out social research.

 By the end of this module the student should be able to:

-The second part of the module will provide an overview of an array of qualitative data-collection methods, how such techniques are applicable in an array of different ways to different research contexts and how students should reflect upon themselves as active participants in these kinds of research endeavours.
+The first part of the module will provide an overview of an array of qualitative data-collection methods, how such techniques are applicable to different research contexts, and how students should reflect upon themselves as active participants in conducting research

-The latter half of the module also provides opportunities for students to engage in the analysis of data produced using qualitative data collection techniques.
-The main emphasis here will be on thematic coding and how qualitative researchers use sociological knowledge to inductive derive systematic meaning from the data they generate.
-This part of the module will also introduce students to the use of NVivo computer software in qualitative data analysis.
+The first part of the module also provides opportunities for students to engage in the analysis of data produced using qualitative data collection techniques.
+The main emphasis here will be on thematic analysis and how qualitative researchers use this to produce social scientific knowledge about social phenomena.
+This part of the module will also familiarize students in the use of NVivo computer software for qualitative data analysis.

 Teaching and Learning Work Loads